CrossbillSoftware/Crossbill.Plugins.DataVersioning/README.md

 # Data versioning GIT plugin for Crossbill products

-Crossbill.Plugins.DataVersioning.Git is the plugin written around Git library used for internal files repository data versioning in Crossbill products (including Crossbill Cone and Crossbill Bone).
+Crossbill.Plugins.DataVersioning.Git is the plugin written around the Git library used for internal files repository data versioning in Crossbill products (including Crossbill Cone and Crossbill Bone).
 The plugin implements a common interface used for managing changes in files repository.
-Installing plugin on Cone or Bone enables versioning functionality including list of the object versions and revertion of the file changes.
+Installing the plugin on Cone or Bone enables versioning functionality including a list of the object versions and reversion of the file changes.

 ## Release version